joehendrix/lean-libuv/README.md

 We adopt the following scheme:

-* Every handle object holds a reference to the associated loop.
+* Every handle object holds a reference to the associated loop object.
 * Depending on their type, requests may hold references to handles or loops.
 * Every loop, handle and requests hold their corresponding object in the